 F.N.
 Bard wanted a tough cow that could make him money in the Arizona back country.
 He couldn't find that in any existing breeds, so he set out to make his own.
 The Barzona was developed by using native Arizona Hereford cows crossed on Africander bulls.
 That F1 cross was slowly blended with Indu-Angus bulls and Santa Gertrudis, with crosses carefully selected to produce a cow that would handle the rough terrain, less than favorable living conditions and still breed nearly every year.
 If a cow didn't perform, she was culled.
-Calves were also required to have high carcass quality or those bloodlines were modified, if not culled, from the Bard herd.
+Calves were also required to have high vigor and carcass quality or those bloodlines were modified, if not culled, from the Bard herd.
 Barzonas are red in color, can be polled, horned or scurred.
-Bulls typically weigh 1800 lbs, cows weigh 1100 lbs.
+Bulls typically weigh 1800 lbs, cows average 1100 lbs.
 The Barzona has a longer face than Bos Taurus breeds, but have no ear or sheath from the Africander.

 Here at Golden H Farms, we believe in holding up the standards that F.N.
 Bard started with in Arizona.
 Bard cows were required to wean a calf 4 out of every 5 years, no matter what the environmental conditions.
 They have a wild type grazing habit (bite, walk, bite, walk) which allows them to travel farther per day to find feed and water.
 We find that pastures are more evenly grazed this way, and areas are given more break time for regrowth in drought years with no manual effort in rotational grazing.